-Name of entity:

-\ /ariscan Mines Limited

-ABN / A RBN: Financial year ended:

-16 003 254 395 30 June 2015

-Our corporate governance statement 2 for the a These pages of our annual report: This URL on our website: · ound at: 3 corporate-information/corporate-governance

-The Co Board.
-The Corporate Governance Statement is accurate and up to date as at 19 October 2015 and has been approved by the Board.

-The an The annexure includes a key to where our corporate governance disclosures can be located.

-Date: 20 October 2015

-Name of Director or Secretary authorising lodgement: Ivo Polovineo - Secr etary
+Name of Name of entity: Varisca Variscan Mines Limited ABN / A RBN: Financial year ended: 16 003 254 395 30 June 2017 Our corporate governance statement 2 for the above period above can be found at: 3 These pages of our annual report: \boxtimes This URL on our website: www.variscan.com.au/index.php/ /corporate-information/corporate-governance The Corporate Governance Statement is accurate and up to date as at 21 September 2017 and has been approved by the Board.
+The annexure includes a key to where our corporate governance disclosures can be located.
+Date: 25 September 2017 Name of lodgem of Director or Secretary authorising nent: Ivo Polovineo - Sec retary